giovanettanyc/FuckTwitter/README.md

 - Find the request in the Network tab starting with `UserTweetsAndReplies` and click to open that request, scroll to "Request Headers".
 - Find the `authorization` value (should start with `Bearer AAAAAAAAA...`), copy it, and paste it into the `var authorization` variable in your text editor.
 - Find the `X-Client-Transaction-Id` value, copy it, and paste it into the `var client_tid` variable in your text editor.
+- In the `Request URL` there is that part after `graphql` between two Slashes.
+Copy only the Part between the Slashes and set it into the `var override_resource` variable.
 - In your text editor set the variable `var username` to your accounts handle (without the @!)
 - Now you can change the options and filters in the section below to your liking (explained with the comments in the code).
 - And then you copy then entire content of the text editor and paste it into the console of your DevTools.